IGUNUBLUE/remindenator-bot/README.md

 4. You can either run it on the shell with `npm start` or in background using pm2 `pm2 start index.js`

 Note: it requires MongoDB to run!
 You can specify the MongoDB uri and the database name into the `.env` file.
-You'll just need to create a database and create a couple of collections named `birthdays` and `groups` respectively
+You'll just need to create a database and create a couple of collections named `events` and `groups` respectively